TM-Vision/tm-digital-robot-publish/docs/CASE02.md

 -   Uncomment the two code block starting with the comment `=== (Surface Gripper Example)`.
 The code block should look like this:

     -   Code Block 1:
+        The code is about setting properties of the surface gripper, you can refer to the [TM Digital Robot Extension API](https://docs.omniverse.nvidia.com/isaacsim/latest/features/robots_simulation/ext_omni_isaac_surface_gripper.html) for more details.

         ![](images/20241231170250.png)

     -   Code Block 2:
+        The code controls a surface gripper for pick-and-place operations:

+        -   When Control DO port 0 is set high (1), the gripper closes, and End DI port 0 is set low (0).
+        -   When Control DO port 0 is set low (0), the gripper opens, and End DI port 0 is set high (1).

         ![](images/20241231170732.png)